tremor-rs/tremor-www/src/pages/rfcs/lang_changes.md

-member of the sub-team for shepherding, the PR is closed as postponed because the subteam believe it might be a good idea, but is not currently aligned with Tremor's priorities, or the PR is closed because the sub-team feel it should clearly not be done and further discussion is not necessary.
+member of the sub-team for shepherding, the PR is closed as postponed because the subteam believe it might be a good idea, but is not currently aligned with Tremor's priorities, or the PR is closed because the sub-team feel it should not be done and further discussion is not necessary.
 In the latter two cases, the sub-team will give a detailed explanation.
 We'll follow the standard procedure for shepherding, final comment period, etc.